Pseudospectrum and (in)stability of black hole total transmission modes: The spectral (in)stability of the total transmission modes

 where $\sigma(A)$ denotes the spectrum of $A$.
 In computation, the second definition is preferred:

 where $I$ represents the identity operator.
 It is well understood that the choice of norm is crucial~\cite{Gasperin:2021kfv}.
-We choose the norm in the definitions [(\ref{def of pseudo 1}) and (\ref{def of pseudo 2})] to be the energy norm,
+We choose the norm in the definitions [(\ref{def of pseudo 1}) and (\ref{def of pseudo 2})] to be the energy norm:

-where $\langle\cdot,\cdot\rangle_\text{E}$ is the energy inner product, the bar denotes taking the complex conjugate, and the physical consideration behind this choice can be found in Appendix \ref{sec:energy norm}.
-After discretizing the operators and functions into matrices and vectors, the energy inner product and the induced norm are computed using the corresponding Gram matrix $\mathbf{E}$\footnote{To distinguish continuous operators and functions from their discrete representations, we denote the associated matrices and vectors using boldface.} and its Cholesky factorization $\mathbf{E}=\mathbf{W}^{\star} \cdot\mathbf{W}$~\cite{Jaramillo:2020tuu}:
+where $\langle\cdot,\cdot\rangle_\text{E}$ is the energy inner product, the bar denotes taking the complex conjugate, and the physical consideration behind this choice can be found in Appendix \ref{sec:energy_norm}.
+After discretizing the operators and functions into matrices and vectors, the energy inner product and the induced norm are computed using the corresponding Gram matrix $\mathbf{E}$ and its Cholesky factorization $\mathbf{E}=\mathbf{W}^{\star} \cdot\mathbf{W}$~\cite{Jaramillo:2020tuu}.
+To distinguish continuous operators and functions from their discrete representations, we denote the associated matrices and vectors using boldface:

 where the $\star$ represents the conjugate transpose and $\lVert\cdot\rVert_2$ represents the $2$-norm.
-As for the generalized eigenvalue problem, $Ax=\lambda Bx$, however, there are several inequivalent definitions of the $\epsilon$-pseudospectrum, $\sigma_{\epsilon}(A,B)$, and we choose the second definition listed in the Appendix~\ref{sec:pse}:
+As for the generalized eigenvalue problem, $Ax=\lambda Bx$, however, there are several inequivalent definitions of the $\epsilon$ pseudospectrum, $\sigma_{\epsilon}(A,B)$, and we choose the second definition listed in Appendix~\ref{sec:pse}:

 where $\sigma(A,B)$ is the set of generalized eigenvalues of $(A,B)$.
-The reason for this choice and a comparison of pseudospectrum with that of the alternative definitions is provided in Appendix~\ref{sec:pse}.
+The reason for this choice and a comparison of pseudospectrum with that of the alternative definitions are provided in Appendix~\ref{sec:pse}.